-General-purpose FSA LP-FSA Medical plan enrollment required PEBC PPO plan or opt out with a traditional plan as comparable coverage.
+General-purpose FSA Limited-purpose FSA Medical plan enrollment required PEBC PPO plan or opt out with a traditional plan as comparable coverage.
 HDP or opt out with an HDP as comparable coverage.
 What can be reimbursed?
 Eligible qualified expenses including out-of-pocket medical, dental and vision expenses.
 Eligible qualified dental and vision expenses, and out-of-pocket eligible medical expenses after your deductible is met.
 Can I use an account debit card?
-Yes - Health Care Spending Card Yes - Health Care Spending Card What is the maximum amount an employee can elect annually? \$2,750 general purpose or LP-FSA Can I be enrolled in both accounts at the same time?
+Yes - Health Care Spending Card Yes - Health Care Spendin What is the maximum amount an employee can elect annually? \$2,850 general purpose or LP-FSA Can I be enrolled in both accounts at the same time?
 You cannot be actively enrolled in an LP-FSA if you're enrolled in a general-purpose FSA at the same time.
 You cannot be actively enrolled in a general-purpose FSA if you are enrolled in the LP-FSA at the same time.
 Does "use it or lose it" apply?
-Plan FSA elections carefully due to IRS "use it or lose it" guidelines.
+The IRS allows employees with a health care FLEX account to roll over up to \$570 of their unused funds to the next plan year.
+This changed the "use it or lose it" rule which previously required you spend all of your funds before the end of the plan year or you lost the money you saved.
+Whether you enroll in the general purpose FLEX account or the LP-FLEX account, and regardless if the contribution is from you or your employer, a combined total up to \$570 of unused funds will automatically roll over for use in the next plan year.
+Automatic rollover will occur after the run-out period, which ends April 30.